Tier 2 Visa Employer Sponsor Licence Guide.

 A "job in a shortage occupation" refers to occupation roles where employers struggle to find candidates with the necessary skills to fill vacancies.
 The Home Office maintains a list of these occupations under table 2 of the appendix skilled occupations.

 A "new entrant to the labour market" includes individuals who meet specific criteria, such as being under 26 years old at the date of application, being sponsored in postdoctoral research positions, or working towards professional qualifications or registration.
-It's important to note that an applicant will not qualify as a new entrant if their total period of permission as a Tier 2 visa applicant, Tier 2 Migrant, and/or Graduate would exceed 4 years.
+It's important to note that workers will not qualify as a new entrant if their total period of permission under a skilled worker visa, or Graduate exceeds 4 years.

 These tradable points and reductions in the salary threshold aim to facilitate the sponsorship of candidates with certain qualifications or in high-demand occupations, as well as support new entrants into the labour market.